-Margo is an integrative counselling therapist which means that she draws from more than one psychotherapeutic school of thought.
-She received her training through the Counsellor Training Institute of Canada and has taken additional training through Dalhousie School of Social Work and other accredited Organizations and Associations.
-She continues to pursue professional development by attending workshops, seminars and conferences that are relevant and of value to her clients.
+Margo completed part of her training through the Counsellor Training Institute of Canada.
+She has taken additional professional training through the Traumatology Institute of Canada, Dalhousie School of Social Work, and other accredited organizations and associations.
+Margo strives to attend professional development opportunities that are relevant and of value to both herself and her clients.

 Margo has volunteered with the Halifax Regional Police Victim Services On-Scene Mobile Response Unit where she offered support and resources to survivors of domestic violence, people in need of sudden death grief support, suicide intervention, and crisis intervention for victims of crimes or other types of trauma.
 Through this deeply fulfilling work, she found working with clients in their moments of crisis deepened her empathy and compassion for working with victims of trauma.

 Margo volunteered with Hospice Society of Greater Nova Scotia as a support group facilitator, an experience she describes as heart-warming.
 Seeing how others were learning to live without their loved one strengthened her own tolerance of grief and helped her feel connected to members of the group.

 At New Dawn Counselling and Psychotherapy, Margo “empowers you to embrace life!“

 Margo has been in private practice since 2006 and holds the professional designations of: